Dakes/automatic-recolorization/README.md

 clone with submodules
 `git clone --recurse-submodules "https://github.com/Dakes/automatic-recolorization.git"`

 Download pretrained models.
-Either manually, by executing the scripts, from the submodules. interactive-deep-colorization models are only needed for global hints method.
+Either manually, by executing the scripts, from the submodules or by executing `setup.sh`. interactive-deep-colorization models are only needed for global hints method.
 The rest uses the pytorch implementations.

 In case the original server hosting the models goes down (which happened before) I reuploaded them here: <https://drive.google.com/file/d/1uYc04V5ubTjH1RjRv3hd1bH1q9vdQm31/view?usp=sharing>